 Another factor that plays into watering frequency is drainage, different types of pot expel excess water at different speeds, I always advise growing in smart pots of air pots.
 These types of pots are made purposefully to drain water faster and allow airflow, because they are covered in tiny holes it is almost impossible to overwater with them.
 However, you will need to water more frequently because they will dry out much quicker.
 Read our full guide on different types of growing pots for a more detailed explanation on this subject.

 Different sizes of pot will also drain at different speeds, obviously if you have a small pot it will drain and dry out much faster then a large one.

 Plants that grow in warmer climates are going to require much more water than if they are grown in mild climates.
-If you are growing indoors keep a thermometer inside your grow room so that you can keep an eye on the temperature, if the temperature is very hot you can water them more often.
+If you are growing indoors keep a thermometer inside your grow room so that you can keep an eye on the grow room temperature.
+If the temperature is very hot you can water them more often.
 However, try to bring the temperature down too by using an AC.

 How do you know if your plants need watering?